apireno/surrealDB_recipe_demo_dataset/README.md

 *   **Citation:** Shuyang Li, Chris Callison-Burch, and Benjamin Van Durme.
 2019.
 [From Recipes to Actions: Generating Procedural Text from Web Data](https://aclanthology.org/D19-1613/).
 In *Proceedings of the 2019 Conference on Empirical Methods in Natural Language Processing and the 9th International Joint Conference on Natural Language Processing (EMNLP-IJCNLP)*, pages 6083–6093, Hong Kong, China.
 Association for Computational Linguistics.

 ## Code Similarities
-This repository reuses a lot of the code from the `surrealDB_Embedding_Model` repository [3, 4].
+This repository reuses a lot of the code from the `surrealDB_Embedding_Model` repository.
 Specifically the following modules:
     * constants.py
     * database.py
     * embeddings.py